sethadam1/poetry/src/52 - Hunter's Moon.md

 I stare directly into its eyes
 And start a story about Popeye's

-I tell him Wendy's, And Chik-fil-a
+I tell him of Wendy's and Chik-fil-a
-McDonald's also Raising Cane's
+McDonald's, too, and Raising Cane's
+I tell him of funny and punny store signs
+Of people standing in block-length lines

+I tell him they're sold out of all that they've got
+From Standard to Spicy to Nashville Hot
+I tell him that farmers are weak on their legs
+As they coddle their chickens to lay them more eggs

-I tell him there's a chicken craze
+I tell him that chickens are packed in a cage
+To satisfy all of this fried chicken rage
+There's no end to this chicken craze
-Confused, he says, "I'll stick with brains."
+Perplexed, he says, "I'll just stick with brains."

 Then suddenly, he calls to his brothers
 His friends and cousins and fathers and mothers
+I count until just thirty one
+Until I stop, and turn, and run

 And then I find, to my surprise
 It's Halloween and the zombies rise
+I see the zombie apocolypse comin'
+As all of them rise from the dead when they're summon'd

 All night they chased us all through the plains
 They came for chicken, but now want brains